 Learn terms that can help you identify heat hazards and the conditions that cause illness.
 You can also learn things you can do to stay safe during a heat wave.
 (Ready.gov)

 Stay Safe and Healthy During Extreme Heat

 Find out how you can prepare for extreme heat, including what you can do to help reduce energy demands.
 And don’t forget about your pets!
 Learn how to prevent heat-related illnesses and what to do if your power goes out.
 (Environmental Protection Agency)

-Get hot weather tips and safety information for people groups like the seniors, children, and outdoor workers.
+Get hot weather tips and safety information for people groups like seniors, children, and outdoor workers.
 You can also learn the warning signs and symptoms of heat-related illness.
 (Centers for Disease Control and Prevention)

 Heat: A Major Killer

-Learn what “Heat Index” means and the health risks at different stages.
+Learn what the “Heat Index” means and what the health risks are at different stages.
 Learn safety tips for heat waves, how heat affects the body, and the symptoms and treatment for heat illnesses.
 (National Weather Service)